vferdiansyah/VFParallaxController/README.md

 [![License](https://img.shields.io/cocoapods/l/VFParallaxController.svg?style=flat)](http://cocoapods.org/pods/VFParallaxController)
 [![Platform](https://img.shields.io/cocoapods/p/VFParallaxController.svg?style=flat)](http://cocoapods.org/pods/VFParallaxController)

+Create a parallax effect between UITableView and MKMapView.
+This is a Swift version of [SLParallaxController](https://github.com/StefanLage/SLParallaxController)

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+Requires iOS 8.0+.
+Works for iPhone and iPad.

 ## Installation

+### CocoaPods

 VFParallaxController is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: